sorbaathens/academic-website/content/get_involved/_index.md

 If your organization has a project you would like to help us with please let us know.

-Most of our events fall into these categories but we would love to host races and do more with your help:
+Most of our events fall into these categories but we would love to do more with your help:

 + trail building
 + trail maintenenace